Business in a Global Economy

 • IB Business and Management SL (HL also an option) (one elective credit)

-• English and Advanced Research (one 11th or 12th grade English credit)
+• AP Seminar (one 11th or 12th grade English credit)

 More than 50 guest instructors provide their expertise on topics aligned with the VANTAGE curriculum.
 Teachers use a content-first approach to learning, enabling you to master academic core content first and then see how this learning is implemented by business partners to provide solutions to real-world challenges.

 All VANTAGE students have a 1:1 mentor, but networking extends beyond one professional.
 Mentors often open doors and guest instructors freely share their contact information, some even provide employment and extended site visits.

 - Emerson Rosemount: Research and design Emerson’s 2014 State Fair exhibit for inspiring interest in engineering among youth.

 - General Mills: Study how teens use cell phones, giving General Mills a social media guide to develop teen brand loyalty.

 - Aspire Beverage: Develop and market-test two new flavors of healthy sports performance drinks.